xpack/web-doxygen/website/docs/api/files/src-stlsupport-cpp.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Add stub entries for the most used classes in the standard template library.</p>
+Add stub entries for the most used classes in the standard template library.

 <dl class="doxyParamsList">